o-messai/3DBIQA-AdaBoost/README.md

 # Adaboost Neural Network And Cyclopean View For No-reference Stereoscopic Image Quality Assessment
-Paper: "Adaboost Neural Network And Cyclopean View For No-reference Stereoscopic Image Quality Assessment" This code is the implementation of the proposed method called 3D-AdaBoost:
+Paper title: "Adaboost Neural Network And Cyclopean View For No-reference Stereoscopic Image Quality Assessment" This code is the implementation of the proposed method called 3D-AdaBoost:

 # Abtract :